NSugam/Dot-Matrix-AI/README.md

 Note:
 I have given it's by myself.
 The Dot-Matrix AI is still in progress.
-This is not the final code.
+This is not the final program.